uwcartlab/webmapping/Chapter07/readme.md

 **7\.
 Use Milestones to Monitor Progress**

 The GitHub online site offers many features not included on the GitHub desktop client.
 Notably, GitHub online offers a project management feature called "milestones". _**Milestones**_ are used to track progress on project goals and feature development.
 In this class, you should create a milestone for every feature of your functional scope.
-For instance, some milestones could include: "Search Box", "Sequencing slider", "Legend", etc. Milestones can be ranked to prioritize the order tasks should be completed. _**Note:**_ You are required to add all functional requirements as milestones _after_ approval of the final project proposal to make the collaborative work transparent to us.
+For instance, some milestones could include: "Search Box", "Sequencing slider", "Legend", etc. Milestones can be ranked to prioritize the order tasks should be completed. _**Note:**_ You are required to add all functional requirements as milestones _after_ approval of the group project proposal to make the collaborative work transparent to us.

 Before you can enable project milestones, you'll need to activate "issues" on your repository.
 Normally, GitHub repositories automatically enable issue tracking.
 Because this is a forked repository, however, you'll ned to do it manually.
-Open your final project repository using GitHub online.
+Open your group project repository using GitHub online.
 Select "Settings" then scroll to the "Features" area of the main page.
 Check the box next to "Issues" (Figure 3.4).
 When you do, you should see a new "Issues" tab at the top of your repository page.

 ![figure7.3.4.png](img/figure7.3.4.png)

 ###### Figure 3.4: Enabling issues on your respository

-To create milestones for your final project, select the "Issues" tab, and click the "milestones" button (Figure 3.5).
+To create milestones for your group project, select the "Issues" tab, and click the "milestones" button (Figure 3.5).

 ![figure7.3.5.png](img/figure7.3.5.png)